core-wg/comi/draft-ietf-core-comi.md

 application/yang-patch+cbor:
-: this CBOR YANG document share the same content, format and delta encoding rules as Content-Format application/yang-map+cbor but have a specific semantics.
+: represents a CBOR YANG document containing a list of data nodes to be replace, create, or delete.

 : For each data node instance, D, for which the instance identifier is the same as for a data node instance, I, in the targeted
   resource: the data node value of D replaces the data node value of I. When